 Adolescents are more susceptible to becoming addicted to substances such as marijuana.
 This makes it imperative to catch and treat the addiction as soon as possible.
 If a larger intervention is needed than parents can provide, programs exist that specialize in dealing with treatment for marijuana use in teens.

 Solstice RTC is a residential treatment center for girls, ages 14 to 18.
 At Solstice, we treat many types of issues, such as addiction, trauma, learning disabilities and many others.
-Our safe, nurturing environment paired with comprehensive, proven therapeutic techniques allows struggling girls to deal with and overcome their problems.
+Our safe, nurturing environment paired with comprehensive, proven therapeutic techniques allows struggling girls and assigned female at birth to deal with and overcome their problems.

 For more information, please call us today, at (866) 278-3345.